Technology Centers That Work

 - Teach academic content through the lens of real-world problems and projects.

-- Ensure that all students, including underrepresented and nontraditional students, have access to high-quality career pathways.
+- Ensure that all students, including underrepresented and nontraditional students, have equitable access to high-quality career pathways.

 - Use research-based instructional strategies and innovative technology practices to engage each student.